Sandhya-devops-practice/devops-capstone-project/README.md

 - Docker container was not accessible in browser
   → Opened port 80 in AWS Security Group

-- I made 7 build fails
+- Initially, faced build failure
   → My 7 build was failed and my 8th build was successful